sumon2002/myBlog/README.md

    -After registration, log in with your credentials.
 3. **Create a Post:**

-   -Click on the "New Post" button to create a new blog post.
+   -Click on the "Create Blog" button to create a new blog post.
 4. **Edit or Delete Posts:**

-   -Manage your posts through the "My Posts" section.
+   -Manage your posts through the "My Blog" section.
 5. **Logout:**

    -Logout when you're done using the application.